Summary of Topics

 Beware of wolves dressed in sheep’s clothing.

-DDS employs several overlapping techniques to ensure that eLuminate solves problems, rather than creating new headaches for you and your team.
+We employ several overlapping techniques to ensure that eLuminate solves problems, rather than creating new headaches for you and your team.
 These include scope limitations, reporting restrictions, optional de-personalized look-back tests and statistical pilot deployments.

 No surprises.
 We mean it.

 Every incident that we find is one that we guarantee that your organization wants and needs to know.
 Given a large enough employee group and sufficient time, eLuminate will certainly deliver extremely meaningful alerts.
 To give a bit of context, we have historically averaged between 5 and 10 Activity Alerts per 1,000 monitored employees, per year.

 You control the dial.